neuronsimulator/nrn/neuron/neuron/nrnoc.rst

     Description:
         The name of the currently accessed section is placed in *strvar*.

-        This function is superseded by the easier to use, :meth:`functions.secname` .
+        This function is superseded by the easier to use, :func:`secname`.